Services we don’t cover

 Dental

-Unfortunately, General Practitioners are not trained nor indemnified to treat any dental problems including infection.
-If your own dentist is unable to assess your dental symptoms or provide prescriptions for pain relief or antibiotics today, then you will be required to contact the NHS emergency dental support on 111.
+General Practitioners are not trained nor indemnified to treat any dental problems including infection.
+If you are unable to see your own dentist for treatment you should contact the NHS emergency dental support on 111.

 https://www.nhs.uk/nhs-services/dentists/how-can-i-access-an-nhs-dentist-in-an-emergency-or-out-of-hours/